The Chagall Museum

 Despite this, his work is infused with joy and optimism, whimsical dreamlike symbols, and always evoking his humble childhood and faith.

 Chagall lived his final years in Saint Paul de Vence from 1966-1985, where he was constantly in motion on new projects, even up to the day he died at age 97 (his tomb can be found in the Saint Paul de Vence cemetery).
-His works can be found up and down the coast …and sometimes crop up in surprising places, like at the winery Sainte Roseline where a Chagall mosaic covers a wall in the chapel, or in the back of L’Ane Rouge restaurant in the Nice Port, where you can find a red ceramic donkey, a gift to his stubborn red-haired mistress, Anne, who he nicknamed L’Ane Rouge, and who then gave the name to her restaurant.
+His works can be found up and down the coast …and sometimes crop up in surprising places, like at the winery Sainte Roseline where a Chagall mosaic covers a wall in the chapel, or in the back of L’Ane Rouge restaurant in the Nice Port, where you can find a red ceramic donkey, a gift to his stubborn red-haired mistress Anne, who he affectionately nicknamed L’Ane Rouge (the red donkey), and who then gave the name to her restaurant.

 In the Steps of Chagall tours in English are available from the St Paul de Vence tourist office upon request: Tel.
 04 93 32 86 95 or email firstname.lastname@example.org.
 They charge 7€ a person if they have a group, otherwise they’ll do a private tour for 14€ a person, 2 person minimum.

-Continue walking up beautiful Boulevard de Cimiez for 15-minute uphill (or hop back on bus 15 and stay on for 6 more stops) and you’ll come to the equally fabulous Matisse Museum, plus other great sites to see at the Cimiez gardens: Roman Bath ruins, a Roman coliseum, a 2000-year-old olive grove, a Franciscan Monastery with fabulous Italian-style gardens (open to the public), and a small but interesting Franciscan Friar museum in the church.
+Continue walking up beautiful Boulevard de Cimiez for 15-minute uphill (or hop back on bus #5 and stay on for a couple more stops) and you’ll come to the equally fabulous Matisse Museum, plus other great sites to see at the Cimiez gardens: Roman Bath ruins, a Roman coliseum, a 2000-year-old olive grove, a Franciscan Monastery with fabulous Italian-style gardens (open to the public), and a small but interesting Franciscan Friar museum in the church.

 - Back up to main Art Museums page